mui/material-ui/docs/src/pages/components/tables/tables-de.md

 {{"demo": "pages/components/tables/CustomPaginationActionsTable.js"}}

+## Fixed header

+An example of a table with scrollable rows and fixed column headers.
+It leverages the `stickyHeader` prop (⚠️ no IE 11 support).

+{{"demo": "pages/components/tables/StickyHeadTable.js"}}

-## Überspannende Tabellen
+## Spanning Table

-Ein einfaches Beispiel mit überspannenden Zeilen & Spalten.
+A simple example with spanning rows & columns.

 {{"demo": "pages/components/tables/SpanningTable.js"}}

-## Virtualisierte Tabelle
+## Virtualized Table

-Im folgenden Beispiel zeigen wir wie Sie [react-virtualized](https://github.com/bvaughn/react-virtualized) mit der `Table<` Komponente nutzen können.
+In the following example, we demonstrate how to use [react-virtualized](https://github.com/bvaughn/react-virtualized) with the `Table` component.
 Sie zeigt 200 Zeilen an und kann auch einfach mehr verwalten.
-Virtualization helps with performance issues.
+Virtualisierung hilft bei Leistungsproblemen.

 {{"demo": "pages/components/tables/ReactVirtualizedTable.js"}}